What Is Inventory Financing & How Does It Work?

 - You need to borrow at least $500K and have at least $1 million in current inventory

-- Your sales are outpacing your revenues
+- Your sales are growing faster than your available working capital

 - You are unable to get higher credit lines from your suppliers